allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 It's a [Kotlin](https://kotlinlang.org/) application utilising `mongodump` and `mongorestore` [MongoDB Command Line Database Tools](https://www.mongodb.com/docs/database-tools/) along with [Mongo Change Streams](https://www.mongodb.com/docs/manual/changeStreams/) mechanism.
-In this section I will explain how _mongo-migration-stream_ works under the hood, by covering its functionalities from a high-level overview and providing details about its low-level implementation.
+In this section I will explain how _mongo-migration-stream_ works under the hood, by covering its functionalities from a high—level overview and providing details about its low—level implementation.

 ### mongo-migration-stream terminology